M56-Studios/style-guide/README.md

 Exceptions:
 * None

+Params, properties and vars should be in camelCase, unless their origin is database call / ORM object.

 We have no check for these in the built process (so far) but all developers are highly encouraged to follow those conventions to the best of their abilities.

 Please set your IDE to use/check these code conventions: [PHPStorm / WebStorm](http://laraveldaily.com/how-to-configure-phpstorm-for-psr-2/)